puli/repository/docs/tags.rst

 Further Reading
 ---------------

-Read :doc:`../uris` to learn how to use multiple repositories side by side.
+Read :doc:`uris` to learn how to use multiple repositories side by side.

 .. _Puli: https://github.com/puli/puli